 Concept 2: 96 x 24 x 14 inches, 57 pounds

-Classes on Peloton rower vs Hydrow vs Concept 2 rower
+Classes on Peloton vs Hydrow vs Concept 2 rowers

 Peloton Row: Guided rowing, bootcamps, scenic rowing